-GSR 982: Mentored Teaching is a non-credit graduate course for Ph.D. students who have received a Teacher Scholar Doctoral Fellowship.
-This fellowship seeks to combine coursework (GSR 982) with the opportunity for PhD students to teach an undergraduate course in their discipine under the guidance of a faculty mentor.
+GPS 982: Mentored Teaching is a non-credit graduate course for Ph.D. students who have received a Teacher Scholar Doctoral Fellowship.
+This fellowship seeks to combine coursework (GPS 982) with the opportunity for PhD students to teach an undergraduate course in their discipine under the guidance of a faculty mentor.

 In Term 1, students practice and apply the principles of course design by preparing and/or revising course materials for Term 2 such as syllabi, assignments, lesson plans, and exams, in consultation with their faculty mentor.
 During this time, it is expected that students will be meeting on a weekly basis with their faculty mentor.

 In Term 2, GPS 982 meets every 2 weeks (Thursday afternoons, 2:30-3:30 pm) so that students can continue to support each other as instructors while they are teaching.
 In these class meetings students will be able to ask questions and seek advice from the teaching team, clarify information on academic policies, or simply support and learn from their peers as they experience the real-life ups and downs of teaching.
 During this time, it is expected that students will be checking in regularly with their faculty mentor.